 No violation of any applicable rule of international law is found

 Kosovo brought the issue of the Balkans into a different dimension that in fact consequently led to politicizing Kosovo.
 In real terms, Kosovo has been the first-ever project of the UN with such huge transitional structure with no clean vision of the final status.
-From 1999 to 2008 a political emptiness and a lack of an international will to handle a political status of Kosovo paved the way to complicated conditions that finally contributed to immediate discouraging all states of international community to unanimously accept the independence of Kosovo.
+From 1999 to 2008, a political emptiness and a lack of an international will to handle a political status of Kosovo paved the way to complicated conditions that finally contributed to immediate discouraging all states of the international community to unanimously accept the independence of Kosovo.

-The unilateral declaration of independence had much bigger repercussion on international level than expected.
-On 8th October 2008 the UN General Assembly adopted Resolution A/RES/63/3 putting a request for an Advisory Opinion on the question of the unilateral declaration of independence in respect of Kosovo to the UN ICJ.
+The unilateral declaration of independence had much bigger repercussions on an international level, greater than that expected.
+On 8th October 2008, the UN General Assembly adopted Resolution A/RES/63/3 putting a request for an Advisory Opinion on the question of the unilateral declaration of independence in respect of Kosovo to the UN ICJ.
 The UN General Assembly acted in compliance with Article 65 of the UN Charter.
 Thereupon, the Article authorizes the General Assembly to call the UN ICJ for giving an advisory opinion “on any legal question” (The United Nations, 1945).
-In the terms of Resolution A/RES/63/3, the UN General Assembly asked the UN ICJ for rendering an advisory opinion on the question stated as: “Is the unilateral declaration of independence by the Provisional Institutions of Self-Government of Kosovo in accordance with international law?”
+In the terms of Resolution A/RES/63/3, the UN General Assembly asked the UN ICJ to render an advisory opinion on the question “Is the unilateral declaration of independence by the Provisional Institutions of Self-Government of Kosovo in accordance with international law?”
 (General Assembly, 2008).
-The UN ICJ works as a principal judicial organ of the UN and based on Article 65 of the Statute of the UN ICJ the Court is entitled to give an advisory opinion on any legal question.
+The UN ICJ works as a principal judicial organ of the UN and based on Article 65 of the Statute of the UN ICJ, the Court is entitled to give an advisory opinion on any legal question.

-In truth, the advisory opinion of the Court is not binding for the UN General Assembly nor is for any other body of the UN.
+In truth, the advisory opinion of the Court is not binding for the UN General Assembly, nor is it for any other body of the UN.
 The proceedings of the Court in re of assessing a legality of unilateral declaration required the Court to scrutinize all applicable rules of international law.
 Keeping this in mind, the Court may handle requests only containing “an exact statement of the question upon which an opinion is required”.
 (International Court ofJustice, 1945).
 The Court found no reason to ask the UN General Assembly to reformulate the question in resolution A/RES/63/3 and thus formally prolong the process.
 On the contrary, the Court observed that the question was “narrow” and “clearly formulated” (International Court of Justice, 2010) and saw no obstacles to acquit the request.

+Overall: this work contains well-formulated sentences which are illustrative of a sound grounding in academic expression.